eagle13gy/dicom_contour/README.md

 ### Questions:
 #### Do you think that any other heuristic (non-machine learning)-based approaches, besides simple thresholding, would work in this case?
 Explain?

 1. Many classic methods should work.
 One method is region growing, where the seed can be chosen based on the center of the outer contour.
 The region can grow into neighbouring points based on the similarity between the seed and the neighbouring points (difference in intensity).
 Some threshold can control the tolerance for the difference, and the growing region can be bounded by the outer contour.
+Based on the histogram, the region growing method can resolve some of the overlaping pixels between blood pool and myocardium, since a neighbouring condition is enforced other than pure intensity-based thresholding.

 I couldn't find a good open source region grow method for python.
 I tried one data set using Matlab, below is the result:
 ![alt text](https://github.com/eagle13gy/dicom_contour/blob/master/figures/region_grow.png)